Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 caution observed as the centre of gravity may shift therefore increasing the load on individual chains.

-Within the MS unit control system the controller logic verifies that the position of each Motosuiveur and compares the position of each MS unit.
+Within the MS Unit control system the controller logic verifies that the position of each Motosuiveur and compares the position of each MS Unit.
 The position difference cannot exceed the maximum defined in the “Recovery settings” or in the “Operating mode” screen when selected on “Recovery” and it is protected by the logics.